Human Body Organ Systems

 (Male reproductive system is under Genitourinary system)

-The reproductive system is mainly to create human life.
+The reproductive system mainly functions to create human life.
 Ovaries produce female sex hormones and eggs.
 Eggs are fertilized in the fallopian tube by sperm then travel to the uterus, which provides the site for growth.
 The mammary glands produce milk for the newborn.
 Diseases and disorders associated with the female reproductive systems include breast cancer, removal of breast or lumpectomy; hysterectomy; pregnancy complications; endometriosis; ovarian or cervical cancers; and diseases or injuries of the vulva, vagina, cervix, uterus, fallopian tubes, or ovaries.

-VA Additional Systems:
+VA Additional Systems

 Organs of Special Sense (eyes)